MRIEnan/Camera-House-client-side/README.md

 - There has  secured profile system.
 - You can know information about the various camera.
 - You can know information about the various photography courses.
-- You can get buy camera.
+- You can buy camera.
-- You can get sell camera.
+- You can sell camera.
-- you can also mainain your account.
+- You can manage products/orders.
-- you can also have history of your travel.
+- You can also maintain your account.